 Other Household Food Scraps

 Finely chopped unsalted bacon and fats from other unsalted meats are all ok.
-Potatoes, mashed, baked, or roasted are also welcomed by birds.
+Potatoes – mashed, baked, or roasted – are also welcomed by birds.

-Food scraps should always be placed on a bird-table as sprinkling on the ground can attract rats and mice.
+Food scraps should always be placed on a bird table as sprinkling on the ground can attract rats and mice.

 Now we’ve established what to feed birds in the winter, it’s important to talk about water.
 All birds appreciate it if you can put out a supply of fresh drinking water by your bird table in a shallow container for drinking.
 In winter, this will freeze over quickly, so do try and change it regularly.

 Other Useful Tips For Feeding Wild Birds in Winter

 Once you start feeding garden birds for the first time it will take a little while for the birds to find it, so don’t expect swathes of birds instantly!
 Here’s a guide on how to attract wild birds to your garden if you are struggling!

-And once you start feeding birds, it is best if you can consistently feed them, especially in winter, as they may come to rely on your offerings.
+And finally, once you start feeding birds, it is best if you can consistently feed them, especially in winter, as they may come to rely on your offerings.

 I hope you’ve found this guide on what to feed birds in the winter useful!
 Have fun and do remember to report back here and let me know what birds you have seen in your garden!